 The Defender XT comes in two engine sizes.

 Both models have Intelligent Throttle Control with electronic fuel injection.
-They are equipped with electronic hill decent control and can be operated in three modes - ECO, work, and normal.
+They are equipped with electronic hill descent control and can be operated in three modes: ECO, work, and normal.

 Dynamic power steering comes standard on the Defender XT.